Maine Court Records

 In Maine, traffic offenders can respond to tickets by paying them or contesting the ticket.

-Paying a Maine traffic ticket is an admission of guilt and an acceptance of all associated penalties.
-It implies that the driver has waived the statutory right to challenge the ticket in court.
+Paying a Maine traffic ticket may be considered an admission of guilt and an acceptance of all associated penalties.
+It typically implies that the driver has waived the statutory right to challenge the ticket in court.
 In the long run, it may lead to accumulated points on the driver’s record, which may cause the Maine Bureau of Motor Vehicles to suspend the driver’s license.

 - Contest the Ticket

 To contest the ticket, the driver may plead not guilty and request a trial.
-However, the individual has to be sure that there are ways to prove that the traffic ticket was issued in error.
-If this is the case, the individual may tick the appropriate box provided on the ticket for the “not guilty” plea, sign and date the ticket and mail it to the Maine Violations Bureau.
-A court trial will then follow.
-In a traffic violation trial, the state will call its witness(es) to testify under oath.
+However, the individual must be capable of presenting tangible proof that the traffic ticket was issued in error.
+If this is the case, the individual may tick the appropriate box provided on the ticket for the “not guilty” plea, sign and date the ticket, and mail it to the Maine Violations Bureau.
+A court trial may then follow.
+In a traffic violation trial, the state may call its witness(es) to testify under oath.
 This is usually the officer who issued the ticket.
 Although traffic ticket hearings are not criminal trials, the driver can cross-examine the state’s witness by asking questions relevant to the case.
 The judge or state’s representative may also ask the driver some questions under oath.
-Afterward, considering the arguments and evidence from both sides, the judge will then give a verdict.
+Afterward, considering the arguments and evidence from both sides, the judge may proceed to issue a verdict.

 - Appeal

 If the driver is still not pleased with the court’s ruling after a contested hearing, the case can be appealed within 21 days after the judgment.
 It is vital to prepare evidence such as a printed driving record, witness interviews, and other materials to help make the case.
 If the judge rules in the driver’s favor, the case could be dismissed or the associated penalties reduced.
-But the court and attorney charges will still apply.
-If the driver has already paid the ticket fines, the court will return them if the driver is found “not guilty.”
-In contrast, if the court finds the individual guilty anyway, the motorist must pay the penalties associated with the citation and the court costs.
+But the court and attorney charges may still apply.
+If the driver has already paid the ticket fines, the court may then return them if the driver is found “not guilty”.
+In contrast, if the court finds the individual guilty anyway, the motorist may pay the penalties associated with the citation and the court costs.

 How to Fight a Traffic Ticket Without Going to Court

-Typically, traffic violations do not require court appearances; they are usually only reserved for more severe infractions.
+Typically, traffic violations do not require court appearances; they are usually reserved for more severe infractions.
 However, a driver who has been unjustly cited may plead not guilty and request a trial.
-These trials are only held in the court.
+These trials are usually held in the court.

-The driver must file a written answer to the ticket within 20 days of receiving it and submit it to the Violations Bureau.
-Eventually, the driver will receive a notice of trial by mail, which contains the trial date, time, and location.
-Although the driver has the liberty to request the hearing’s postponement, the case will still be addressed in court.
+The driver is usually required to file a written answer to the ticket within 20 days of receiving it and submit it to the Violations Bureau.
+Eventually, the driver may receive a notice of trial by mail, which contains the trial date, time, and location.
+Although the driver has the liberty to request the hearing’s postponement, the case may still be addressed in court.

 How Do You Get a Traffic Ticket Reduced in Maine?